anu-rag/slate/source/includes/_project.md

 Parameter | Default | Description
 --------- | ------- | -----------
-user_id | None | A unique identifier for every user. name | None | The name of the project to be kept.
+user_id | None | Id of the user who is sending the request. name | None | The name of the project to be kept.
 Maximum character length 250. description | Null | The description of the project.
 Maximum character length 500. start_date  | Null | The start date of the project.
 The start date cannot exceed a year from today's date.